Lcw-potato/SegFusion/README.md

 A `CITATION.cff` and a BibTeX entry will be added upon acceptance.

 ## Contact
 Please open an issue for questions.
-Email: lcwdzkd@163.com